LukasJansen100/Portfolio-S3/proof/software-quality.md

 - Has no bugs or unintended side affects.
 - Is well tested where and when it's needed.
 - Is maintainable
+- Is readable/understandable (with help of comments)
-- Is understandable or/and has good documentation
+- Code has documentation where necessary